WilkoV/design-stats/README.md

 Commands:
-  test [options] [connectionType]  Test connections to the database and 3d printing sites help [command]                   display help for command
+  test [options] [connectionType]  Test connections to the database and 3d printing sites merge-sites [options]            Get list of user's Thingiverse designs and match them with designs from cults3d and printable help [command]                   display help for command
 ```

 ### Get help for a specific command